Surfshark vs Atlas VPN

 There’s no limit to the number of devices you can connect at once with these VPNs.
 Most VPNs only allow up to a handful of simultaneous connections so Surfshark and Atlas VPN are particularly good choices for sharing with family.
 Feature-wise, both VPNs offer split tunneling so you can choose which apps use the VPN connection and which bypass it.
 This is available on Windows and Android with Surfshark but only Android on Atlas VPN.

 Surfshark and Atlas VPN share a few more features in common including an ad blocker.
 You can also connect to MultiHop (Double VPN) servers which route internet traffic via multiple locations for an additional layer of security.
-Surfshark sets itself apart however with the option of browser extensions for Chrome and Firefox.
+Surfshark also has a tool called MeshNet that lets you securely connect devices across multiple networks.

 No valueSurfsharkAtlasVPN